Debraheem/Massive_star_binaries/Lab3.md

 For computational ease, we will load the _saved accretor model_ (`accretor_final.mod`)from the Bonus 2 portion of Lab1 and then evolve this model _as a single star_ (as opposed to Lab1 and Lab2, where we studied binary systems).

-**Task:** To begin, first copy the necessary files required for Lab3 from the following link
+To begin, first copy the necessary files required for Lab3 from the following link

 <a href="https://drive.google.com/drive/folders/1-ypOXDdakm_PsCxDUS6niXmAFkWx2zEm?usp=drive_link" target="_blank">Click here to access Lab3</a>